abdisalanfirin/Project-ELK-Stack/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+- The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+- Only the Jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+- Machines within the network can only be accessed by Jump Box with the private IP address 10.0.0.4
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.